-- To enhance teacher knowledge of all strategies related to the New Jersey Core Content Standards and the Common Core State Standards to facilitate student achievement. - To identify exemplary teaching skills and educational practices necessary to acquire and maintain excellence in teaching. - To assist novice teachers in the performance of their duties and adjustment to the challenge of teaching. - To align with the New Jersey Professional Teaching Standards for teachers and the district goals for professional development. - To include participation in a year-long New Teacher Academy.
+- To enhance teacher knowledge of all strategies related to the New Jersey Student Learning Standards to facilitate student achievement. - To identify exemplary teaching skills and educational practices necessary to acquire and maintain excellence in teaching. - To assist novice teachers in the performance of their duties and adjustment to the challenge of teaching. - To align with the New Jersey Professional Teaching Standards for teachers and the district goals for professional development. - To include participation in a year-long New Teacher Academy.